to perpetuate the memory and history of our dead

 Part 2 Bombed on land

 In his account of his time on the TBR, Army 1LT Fillmore gives a vivid account of the bombing raids that Allied bombers made on the two bridges at Kanchanaburi (which he denotes as Kanburi).
-His is the first account that I have seen that described that indeed both bridges were destroyed but that the original wooden bridge was quickly repaired.
-According to his story, the railroad operated more or less at full capacity carrying supplies to Burma and evacuating wounded from Oct ’43 until Jan ’45 when the number of bridges destroyed by bombing was beyond the capacity to repair.
+His is the first account that I have seen that described that indeed both bridges were heavily damaged but that the original wooden bridge was quickly repaired.
+According to his story, the railroad operated more or less at full capacity carrying supplies to Burma and evacuating wounded from Oct ’43 until Jun ’45 when the number of bridges destroyed by bombing was beyond the capacity to repair.
 The bombing was so inaccurate that bombs frequently fell on the POW camp near the bridges.
 Luckily there were few casualties (no US POWs were killed) but the threat was such that some were moved across the river to the ChungKai hospital camp for safety.

 Part 3 1 KIA